djr303/wollit-technical-test/README.md

 * DRY approach across the code base
 * squash git commit history pre-submission
 * Custom hook? queries and writing to cache, using useQuery, write fragment, useClient
-* make sure you get rid of the all the any types
+* make sure you get rid of the all the any types (TypeScript)
-* See how far you get with refactoring
 * TreeView component be broken up into separate files
-* constants for state trees
+* Constants for state trees
-* helpers for state trees
+* Helpers for state trees
 * Clean up functions
 * splash and loading
 * Context needed for machine?